 The Mountain West Transmission Group (“Mountain West”) is an informal collaboration of electricity service providers that are working to develop strategies to adapt to the changing electric industry.
-The group was formed in early 2013 to evaluate an array of options ranging from a common transmission tariff to Regional Transmission Organization (RTO) membership.
+The group was formed in early 2013 to evaluate an array of options ranging from a common transmission tariff to regional transmission organization (RTO) membership.
+Based on the results of extensive evaluations, Mountain West decided to focus its attention on full membership in an existing RTO.

 Mountain West includes two investor-owned utilities; two municipal electricity providers; two generation and transmission cooperatives; and two federal power marketing administration projects.
 The Mountain West participants are a subset of the WestConnect planning region and are members of the Colorado Coordinated Planning Group (CCPG).
 Current participants are listed below and other electricity providers may join after initial implementation.